tonytech83/crossfit-wods/README.md

 # Crossfit WODs Web App

-This is a Flask web application that lists Crossfit WOD (Workout of the Day) files from a `data` directory.
+This is a Flask web application that lists Crossfit WOD (Workout of the Day) files from a `data` directory (web scraped from https://rxinfinitybox.com/).
 Each file is viewable via dynamically generated links.

 ## Features
 - Displays a list of HTML files from the `data` directory.